-Testing of IC is done using test vectors at some (pretty low) speed.
+- Testing of IC is done using test vectors at some (pretty low) speed.
 The tests by test vectors can not detect all defects of the chip.
 Other words, if IC test report "FAIL", then device is defective.
-But if is "PASS" reported, it mean the chip passed our tests, but still might not pass the tests, that check other - mainly dynamic - parameters of the tested IC.

-Because the rising/falling edges of programmers are tuned for programming of chips, it may happen the test of some chips fails, although the chips aren't defective (counters for example).
+But if is "PASS" reported, it means the chip passed our tests, but still might not pass the tests, that check other mainly dynamic parameters of the tested IC. - Because the rising/falling edges of programmers are tuned for programming of chips, it may happen the test of some chips fails, although the chips aren't defective (counters for example).

-Device / JAM/VME/...Player
+Device / Jam/VME/SVF/STAPL/mDOC ...
+Player